-Several sites in the landscape conservation area reveal areas that bear witness of ancient use that continue to be in active use in reindeer herding today.
+Several sites in the protected landscape area reveal areas that bear witness of ancient use that continue to be in active use in reindeer herding today.
 There are many traces of old goahti (Sámi hut or tent) sites, milking and gathering fences, in addition to the current fences that are still in use.

 Reindeer in the fence.
 Photo: John Ivar Larsen

 Reindeer arrive at Koppangen in April.
 Photo: Oddrun Skjemstad

 Reindeer go grazing all year and eat what nature has to offer in the different seasons.
 During the spring and summer, the reindeer make use of the fresh greenery that grows as the snow disappears along the mountainsides.
 During the summer, the reindeer move to the high mounts to avoid insects and to graze in peace.
 In the late summer, the reindeer travel down to lower mountain areas and hollows.